tee-vee/strace-parser/README.md

    * A list of all programs executed in session
    * A list of all file opened in session
    * A list of all read/write calls made in session
-   * A histogram showing the distribution of execution times for a given syscall
+   * A histogram showing the quantized distribution of execution times for a given syscall

-**NOTE**: `strace` must be run with the `-tt -T -f` flags for the required data to be captured
+**NOTE**: `strace` must be run with the `-tt -T -f` flags for the required data to be captured.
+Including `-yyy` will provide file details in the `io` subcommand.

 ### Building

 You'll need the Rust compiler, which can be obtained at [https://rustup.rs/](https://rustup.rs/).

-On stable build with `cargo build --release`.
+On the stable compiler build with `cargo build --release`.
 On nightly you can use `cargo build --release --features nightly` for a ~10% performance boost.

-### Commands
+### Usage

-Usage: `strace-parser [FLAGS] [OPTIONS] <INPUT>`
+`strace-parser <INPUT> <SUBCOMMAND> [FLAGS] [OPTIONS]`

-When no flags/options are passed a base summary of the session is displayed
+**Args**:
+   * `<INPUT>` - strace output file to analyze

+Subcommands:

+  * exec - List programs executed
+  * files - List files opened
+  * help - Print a brief help message
+  * quantize - Prints a log₂ scale histogram of the quantized execution times in μsecs for a syscall
+  * io - Show details of I/O syscalls: read, recv, recvfrom, recvmsg, send, sendmsg, sendto, and write
+  * list_pids - List of PIDs and their syscall stats
+  * pid - Details of PID(s) including syscalls stats, exec'd process, and slowest 'open' calls
+  * summary - Overview of PIDs in session

+Note that all subcommands can be arbritrarily abbreviated.

+For example, `strace-parser trace.txt s` goes to summary, while `strace-parser trace.txt fi` goes to files.

+---

+#### Subcommand Details

+##### summary

 By default results are sorted by time the process was active, can be changed with `-s, --sort`

-Output limited to the top 25 processes by default, can be changed with `-c, --count`
+`strace-parser <INPUT> summary [OPTIONS]`

+**Options**:

+   * `-c, --count <COUNT>` - The number of PIDs to print, defaults to 25
+   * `-s, --sort <SORT_BY>` - Field to sort results by, defaults to active time.
+Options:
+       * active_time
+       * children
+       * pid
+       * syscalls
+       * total_time
+       * user_time

 ```
+$ strace-parser trace.txt summary --count 2

 Top 2 PIDs by Active Time
 -----------